Elao/tech-blog/posts/2012-07-27-how-to-manage-translations-for-your-object-using-sonataadminbundle.md

 **So what does the bundle <a href="https://github.com/a2lix/TranslationFormBundle" target="_blank">TranslationFormBundle</a> ?**

-It&#8217;ll grab all the fields tagged with the *Translatable via its listener*, then it&#8217;ll read the properties annotations in order to add in your form all the fields with the right type (string / text).
+It'll grab all the fields tagged with the *Translatable via its listener*, then it'll read the properties annotations in order to add in your form all the fields with the right type (string / text).
 You have to specify an array of locales

 So Have Fun translating your objects into the AdminBundle, and we can say thank you to <a href="https://github.com/a2lix" target="_blank">a2lix</a> who made this usefull, yet uknown Bundle.